DMASUN Indoor Cycling Bike Review – It is A Great Buy

 - Independently adjustable stabilizers allowing to be used on a floor that is not perfectly level

-- Included water bottle cage
+- Included water bottle cage and upgraded magnetic resistance system

 - Multi-grip handlebars with included tablet holder